12,000 grads of the Ultimate Military Credit Cards Course already know why

 The Platinum Card® from American Express is my #1 recommended card

-The best credit cards for military families are the premium luxury travel cards from American Express and Chase.
+The best credit cards for active duty military and military spouses are the travel rewards cards from American Express and Chase, such as the Chase Sapphire Reserve® Card and The Platinum Card® from American Express.

 Thanks to two laws called the Military Lending Act (MLA) and the Servicemembers Civil Relief Act (SCRA), military personnel and their spouses can access the best credit cards with no annual fees for military.